ADVANTICS/documentation/charge-controllers/evcc_orion_bms/orion_bms_integration.md

 To make the communication possible, you only need to configure the BMS to send the messages needed by the PEV CAN Bus Generic interface using the CANBUS settings of the BMS.

-2 messages need to be configured:
+2 messages need to be configured.
+Please refer to [Generic PEV CAN interface](charge-controllers/evcc_can_generic.md) for detailed information:

-- EV_INFORMATION message: Please refer to the section "12.
-EV_INFORMATION" of the "Generic PEV CAN Interface Manual"
+- EV_INFORMATION
-- DC_STATUS1: Please refer to the section "14.
-DC_STATUS1" of the "Generic PEV CAN Interface Manual"
+- DC_STATUS1

 To edit the CAN messages sent by the Orion BMS, follow these steps: